Retro Road Test

 1984 Ferrari 308 GTS review: Retro Road Test

-When exactly did television become so realistic?
-Today’s gritty crime dramas pull no punches, with flawed anti-heroes and unhappy endings.
+When exactly did television shows become so realistic?
+Today’s gritty crime dramas pull no punches, with fatally flawed anti-heroes and unhappy endings.
 It wouldn’t have been acceptable in the eighties.

 Back then, TV stars had coiffured hair, tailored suits and exotic cars.
 Often a speedboat or helicopter, too.
-Magnum P.I. didn’t chase drug dealers and hitmen in a second-hand hatchback.
+Magnum P.I. didn’t chase drug dealers and hitmen in a Vauxhall Astra.
 He drove a red Ferrari 308 GTS.

 Car of the star

 No doubt, the 308 has aged better than Tom Selleck’s ’tache.
 A wedge of shapely Italian style, it hails from a time before supercars were peppered with aggressive air intakes, diffusers and spoilers.
-The pop-up headlights are retro-cool, the four round tail lights a trad-Ferrari trademark.
+The pop-up headlights are retro-cool, while the four round tail lights are a trad-Ferrari touch.

-The GTS (‘S’ for spider) also boasts a lift-out targa top, which stows behind the seats.
+The GTS (that’s ‘S’ for spider) also boasts a lift-out targa top, which stows behind the seats.
 In sun-kissed Hawaii, you could probably leave it at home.

 Beginning of a bloodline

-Launched in 1975, the 308 was the first V8-engined ‘junior’ Ferrari – the start of a bloodline that stretches to today’s F8 Tributo.
+Launched in 1975, the 308 was the first V8-engined ‘junior’ Ferrari – the start of a bloodline that stretched all the way to the F8 Tributo.
 Early Vetroresina cars were glassfibre-bodied, but Maranello soon switched to cheaper, heavier steel.

 The 2.9-litre motor gained fuel injection in 1980, then four valves per cylinder in 1982.
 I’m driving one of those later Quattrovalvole models, with around 240hp and a top speed nudging 150mph.